Health burden of bushfire smoke in Australia

 - Impacts of the 2019/2020 Bushfires in East Australia

-- Historical health impacts from fire smoke: wildfires vs prescribed burning in Sydney
+- Historical health costs from fire smoke: wildfires vs prescribed burning in New South Wales

 Related Publications and Presentations